 \section{Introduction}

 Pre-clinical cancer trials aim at understanding the dynamics of tumor growth and evaluate the effect of treatments such as radio- and chemotherapies in delaying this.
 A typical trial involves repeated measurements of the volume of solid tumors grown in mice.
 Tumors are grown until a critical size is reached, in case of which the mouse must be sacrificed for ethical reasons, or until a planned end of study.
-Data from these trials pose a statistical challenge due to the missing data caused by the sacrifice and due to the substantial variation in growth patterns between subjects.
+Data from these trials pose a statistical challenge due to the missing data caused by the sacrifice and the substantial variation in growth patterns between subjects.
 Even within the same treatment group, it occurs that some tumors are eliminated following treatment, others continue to grow unaffected, and yet others display a decrease in volume followed by regrowth \citep{laajala2012improved}.

 \cite{heitjan1993statistical} review traditional approaches to analysing tumor xenography experiments, including ANOVA, MANOVA, and linear mixed models for tumor volumes.
-An overall drawback of linear models is that inference targets the mean log-volume of the tumor.
-This is problematic, since tumor volumes are very often censored due to ethical guidelines that prohibit large size tumors from ever being observed.
-An alternative comparison of two treatments can be obtained from a log-rank test on the time to sacrifice, tumor doubling times, or similar survival outcomes.
-Other approaches to analyzing tumor growth, which rely on methods from survival analysis, include models of tumor delay and log cell kill (inferred from tumor quadrupling times), see \cite{stuschke1990methods}, \cite{wu2009assessing} and \cite{wu2011confidence}.
-However, these approaches have limited efficiency as they do not make use of the full information in the data.
+An overall drawback of the linear models is that inference targets the mean log-volume of the tumor, which is problematic as all large volumes are censored due to sacrifice.
+It has been suggested to avoid bias by instead comparing time to sacrifice, tumor doubling time, or a similar survival outcome, see \cite{stuschke1990methods}, \cite{wu2009assessing} and \cite{wu2011confidence}.
+However, this limits statistical efficiency as the the full information in the data is not used.
 Moreover, delays and doubling times may in practice be hard to measure accurately due to day-to-day perturbations in growth, measurement error, and discrete time follow-up.
-Rank-based comparisons of composite tumor volume/time to sacrifice outcomes \citep{peron2016} is a more robust and powerful approach.
-However, it does not offer much insight on the tumor growth dynamics and effect of the treatment.
-Also a fully specified parametric model would be required for power calculations and optimal design.
+Rank-based comparisons of composite tumor volume/time to sacrifice outcomes is a more robust and powerful approach \citep{peron2016}.
+However, this does not offer much insight on the tumor growth dynamics and the effect of the treatment.
+Also, a fully specified parametric model would be required for power calculations and optimal design.